Rennylex/adaptive_active_exposure_control/readme.md

 # Active Adaptive Exposure Control package
 Active Adaptive Exposure Control (AAEC) aims to provide robust, constant, and accurate fiducial marker detection in the field for monocular camera.

 (Below: underwater robot trying to identify the fiducial markers.
-Caustics is a challenge to the traditonal exposure control method)
+Caustics is a challenge to the traditonal exposure control method, under-exposure and over-exposure will both lead to unideal imaging)
 ![Alt text](/images/auv.gif)